-Advar ntages Disad vantages 1.
-Decision of members is taken on put in action without forcing them 1.
-Encourage a lot of laziness amongst people 2.
-Specific timetable is freely set by the members 2.
-A lot of time is wasted on 3.
-Identification of problems within that period is decisions realized 3.
-Expert ideas are realized 4.
-Easy to define goals in the group 4.
+Disadvantages Advantages 1.
+Decision of members is taken on put in action 1.
+Encourage a lot of laziness without forcing them 2.
+Specific timetable is freely set by the members 3.
+Identification of problems within that period is amongst people 2.
+A lot of time is wasted on decisions 3.
+Expert ideas are realized Easy to define goals in the group 4.
 Inadequate follow -up 5.
-Minority building ideas is harvested from less 5.
-No peace and cohesion active people in the group 6.
-No respect and discipline 6.
+No peace and cohesion 5.
+Minority building ideas is harvested from less 6.
+No respect and discipline active people in the group 6.
 Exposes exploration & discovery in doing activities 7.
 Destroys progress of the group 7.
 Brings in different views in the group due to conflicting ideas 8.
 Encourages freedom of participation